Aldi0091/schedulerlex/readME.md

 ---

-### Configure a scheduled job in Windows Task Manager
+### Configure a scheduled job in Windows Task Scheduler

 Go to: